img

 Like other regenerative practices, the system becomes more self-sustaining over time.
 It’s a great way to increase efficiency without increasing spending.

-Rotational Grazing: A Practical Shift
+Rotational Grazing and Adaptive Grazing: A Practical Shift

-It offers a way to improve pasture productivity, strengthen soil health, support better livestock outcomes, and increase profitability without adding cost (Rotational Grazing Small Scale Solutions for your Farm, 1).
+The bottom line is this: adaptive grazing (or rotational grazing) offers a way to improve pasture productivity, strengthen soil health, support better livestock outcomes, and increase profitability without adding cost (Rotational Grazing Small Scale Solutions for your Farm, 1).

 Regenerative Grazing with Soil Health Academy